2023-10-03 15:09:11

 The turning point came in 2017, when scientists brought together several lines of evidence, including data on the types of rocks it contains and its relative thickness – ocean plates tend to be thinner – to propose that it is indeed a new continent.
 It is not a simple fragment of continent or a microcontinent, as had been previously proposed, but a real continent, 95% of which is submerged underwater.

-However, despite the excitement over the discovery of a new continent and more than a decade of intensive research, many details about the early formation of Zealandia have remained elusive.
+However, despite the excitement over the discovery of a new continent and more than a decade of intensive research, many details regarding the early formation of Zealandia have remained elusive.
 This is partly due to a strange event that occurred when the continent separated from Gondwana.

 A delicate outcome